 A lot of people still enjoy the quiet that comes with this simpler way of life out here or on top of a mountain.
 Sure, there are problems and it’s hard to deny the endemic poverty that has been part of the history of Appalachia.
 However, there’s also another history to be told.

-Eastern Kentucky is home to a storytelling traditions that means that each generation passes on the stories of the previous generation; few are forgotten (except those who run to other towns hoping to be forgotten).
+Eastern Kentucky is home to a storytelling tradition which means that each generation passes on the stories of the previous generation; few are forgotten (except those who run to other towns hoping to be forgotten).
 It’s not unusual to hear stories of a distant relative who inevitably was a troublemaker (or maybe this is just Jacob’s family) who got up to mischief that was remembered too well a hundred or so years later.

 One such story includes a mythical figure nicknamed Fat Granny.
 She would get naked and pretend to be drowning to lure handsome young men into rescuing her from the creek (despite being a great swimmer).
 Those stories remain strong.
 Even this past trip resulted us in driving along a distant holler in search of the wooden cabin where Jacob’s grandfather had lived and the stories associated with the house.
 (Pictured above is another wooden cabin built by Jacob’s grandfather.)